This article may have affiliate links. Please see our disclosure statement for more information.

 Q. Will you be sharing the challenge on Facebook?

-A. I will not be actively participating in the March 2019 challenge, but that doesn't mean we aren't playing daily!
-We share our homeschool days on Instagram.
-Also, check out the Gameschooling with My Little Poppies Facebook page and you can bet there will be a lot of fun and discussion happening in the Gameschool Community Facebook group.
+A. Not on Facebook, but I will be participating on Instagram.
+Be sure to check out the Gameschooling with My Little Poppies Facebook page and you can bet there will be a lot of fun and discussion happening in the Gameschool Community Facebook group.

 Q. I am worried about those homeschool “must-dos”.
 How can I make the Gameschool Challenge work for us but still homeschool?